Forrester-Wave-Demo-Q3-2025/custom-codeql/README.md

             #  - Use an external package:query (precompiled and hosted on the GitHub package registy)
             java:
               - forrester-wave-demo-q3-2025/codeql-custom-java:WaveSqlTainted.ql
+          query-filters:
+            # Exclude the default SQL Injection query to replace with the above
+            - exclude:
+                id: java/sql-injection
 ```

 ## Pack Creation